DataDog/documentation/content/en/agent/guide/private-link.md

 ---

 <div class="alert alert-info">
-The PrivateLink setup is only available to <b>forward logs and metrics to Datadog in AWS us-east-1 region</b>.
+The Datadog PrivateLink setup is only available to in AWS us-east-1 region.
 Reach out to <a href="/help">Datadog Support</a> to enable this feature for your organization.
 </div>

 This guide walks you through how to configure [AWS PrivateLink][1] for use with Datadog.
 AWS PrivateLink simplifies the security of data shared with Datadog by eliminating the exposure of data to the public internet.